Differences in Phonics, Phonemic Awareness, Whole Word And Other Reading Approaches

 Whole Language Programs emphasize meaning gained by recognition of whole words, instead of focusing on their letter groups and letter sounds.
 A child learns to picture and experience what is read to them, and later they picture and experience what they can read.
 Ideally, this form of learning follows each child’s experience and interests, rather than following a packaged program of drills and lessons.
 The whole language approach integrates reading literature and writing skills and promotes language development.
 The focus is the use of a variety of literature - picture books, folk tales, fables, myths, fantasy, science fiction, fiction, and nonfiction – to teach children to read.
 The reader is encouraged to focus on the meaning of what they read, and to be able to talk about and remember what they have read.

-The fatal flaw of Whole Word Learning to read programs is that they encourage the beginning reader to “guess” at a word from the pictures associated with the storyline.
+The fatal flaw of Whole Language Learning to Read programs is that they encourage the beginning reader to “guess” at a word from the pictures associated with the storyline.
 Guessing while learning to read promotes confusion and disrupts fluidity.

 When mastered, the letters that make up a concrete word is recognized by the pictures of them created in the child’s brain and the sounds (names) of the letters cognized in their brain.
 The child connects the mastered letters of a concrete word with a physical world picture or object that represents the word.
 For example, the mastered letters of the word “cat” can be said and shown to the child while they look at a picture of a cat (or they touch an actual act).
 In this way, the picture of the cat in the child’s brain is connected with the look and sound of the letters of the word “cat”.